maidsafe/rfcs/proposed/0000-Use-public-key-for-id-on-all-messages.md

 # Summary

-At the moment client Id packets are create and a hash of these packets used as identity.
+At the moment client Id packets are created and a hash of these packets used as identity.
+This is stored on th network as a `key` (ie the hash) / `value` (the public key) pair.
-This involves storing such packets prior to the client interacting with the network.
+These packets have to be available prior to the client storing data onto the network.

+As the network must confirm a client has paid the network, either by providing resource or via a network token (i.e. safecoin).
+Then it needs to look up the clients public key and confirm the signatuire of requests come from that client.
+This is done by querying the client ID (Hash), then looking up the ID packet and downloading it to get the public key.

 As such this requires an initial `unauthorised put` as the client is not known to the network and cannot be recognised without this.
-It also means there are many lookups to link the hash of the id packet with the client taking the action.
-These lookups are costly it is proposed here that they are not required.
+This means essentially the network has to allow unliited `Put` of client Id packets, thereby exposing a risk of wasted network usage.

+This proposal removes all of this indirection and instead allows the client to be recodnised by the public key included in messages or data types. such messages and data types will be signed by the `secret key` that is paired with this public key.
+As only the owner should have access to this `secret key` then it can be assumed the message or request to mutate data is indeed valid in a cryptographically secure manner.

 # Motivation